I. If You Need to Calm Down Right Now

 Technique:

-The cooling sensation is real; mechanism involves evaporative cooling on the tongue.
+The cooling sensation is real; the mechanism involves evaporative cooling on the tongue.
 Modest evidence for stress reduction.

 A variant of Sitali for those who can’t curl the tongue.